-During summer 2019, NYU Bridge to Tandon program was taught by two professors.
-Professor Itay Tal taught from week 1 to week 11.
+During the summer of 2019, two professors taught the NYU Bridge to Tandon program.
+Professor Itay Tal led from week 1 to week 11.
 He covered topics in logic, discrete math, and part of C++ programming.
 Professor Daniel Katz taught from week 12 to week 24.
 He covered topics in advanced C++ programming, operating systems, and networking.
-They are both very knowledgable.
-Professor Tal knows what he is talking about but he does not take enough time to explain a topic even if you still have questions.
-He will tell you to go to TA’s hours.
-On the other side, Professor Katz explains every topic fully and he makes sure the students do not have more questions.
+They are both very knowledgeable.
+Professor Tal knows what he is talking about but does not take enough time to explain a topic, even if you still have questions.
+He will tell you to go to the TA’s hours.
+Conversely, Professor Katz explains every topic thoroughly and ensures the students do not have more questions.
 He even asks students to email him later if there is any concern.
 He is really helpful.

-The grade breakdown for the summer 2019 24-week cohort was as follow:
+The grade breakdown for the summer 2019 24-week cohort was as follows:

 - Weekly assignments: 20%